 So use this option as a temporary option and instead look to pick one of the following two options as a better long term choice for your retirement savings.

 Move the Funds to Your Future Employer

-Another option for your 401(k) account is to move it to your future employer, if applicable.
-In many cases this will allow you to continue saving on a tax deferred basis.
+Another viable option for your 401(k) account is to move it to your future employer, if applicable.
+In many cases this will allow you to continue saving on a tax deferred basis while getting some of the cost subsidies employer sponsored plans provide to active employees.
 This will also allow you to begin participating in your new employer’s retirement plan (and matching program) with an already established lump sum.

 Although this option may be wise for some, there are a few drawbacks.
 One such issue is that by keeping the funds tied in to an employer’s plan, you could have limited options in which to invest your money.
 In addition, there could also be limitations associated with the new employer’s plan such as who you may choose as a beneficiary for your account.

 I experienced this issue when I moved employers and had to shift from a Fidelity 401K based plan to one that had much fewer options and higher fees.
 While the move between 401K plans was very straight forward, make sure you look at the investment options you have and what (additional) fees you may have to pay.

 Roll Your Funds Into A Self Managed Rollover IRA Plan

 When leaving an employer, many people choose to rollover their 401(k) funds into an IRA, or Individual Retirement Account.
 A rollover simply means moving your retirement savings from your employers plan to a self managed plan.
 An IRA rollover will allow you to not only continue saving on a tax deferred basis, but it also comes with a very wide variety of investment choices for you.